Faith West Academy 2019 Summer Term program is offered to help students restore missing credits and to make room in a Fall schedule for other courses.

 What is the attendance policy?

 Our online curriculum is available 24/7.
-Although students can do as much extra work from home as they choose, they are required to work in the FWA Learning Lab a minimum of 15 hours per week (20 hours is strongly recommended).
-The Learning Lab is open Monday to Saturday from 8:00 a.m. to 12:00 noon.
+Although students can do as much extra work from home as they choose, they are required to work in the FWA Learning Lab a minimum of 20 hours per week.
+The Learning Lab is open Monday to Friday from 8:00 a.m. to 12:00 noon.
 Attendance is taken and lab hours are logged daily.
 Vacation and Camp schedules may be accommodated, but if students do not make sufficient progress or keep pace with the course, they risk being dropped from the course.
 All quizzes and tests will remain “locked” and must be taken at school, during lab hours.

 Where is Summer School held?

-- Class meets in the FWA Learning Lab, Room 200.
+- Class meets in the FWA Learning Lab.
 Students must bring their laptop to the Learning lab where Wi-Fi is available.
-If your student used a school issued device during the 2017-2018 school year, you can make arrangements with the Technology department to use your device during the summer.
+If your student used a school issued device during the 2018-2019 school year, you can make arrangements with the Technology department to use your device during the summer.

 - Away from school, work can be done wherever Internet access is available.
 It is understood that working from home, as well as coming into the lab, will be necessary to complete the program in the time allowed.